model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

    [^result-naming]: See [open questions](#open-questions) for a discussion
        about naming of the result variable.

-2. Next Kani must make sure that the approximation we specified actually holds by **checking** the contract against the implementation.
+2. Next, Kani must make sure that the approximation we specified actually holds by **checking** the contract against the implementation.
 This is in contrast to ["stubbing"][stubbing], where the approximation is blindly trusted.

    The contract must always overapproximate the function to guarantee soundness.
    To facilitate the check Kani needs a suitable environment to verify the function in.
 For this proposal the environment must be provided by us (the users).
 See [future possibilities](#future-possibilities) for a discussion